vignesh69420/mcp-server-kubernetes/README.md

   - Support for version specification
   - Support for custom repositories
 - [x] kubectl explain and kubectl api-resources support
+- [x] Get Kubernetes events from the cluster
 - [ ] Port forward to a pod
 - [ ] Choose namespace for next commands (memory)